Datametrex AI (CVE:DM) Shares Down 50% – What’s Next?

-Datametrex AI Limited (CVE:DM – Get Free Report) was down 50% during mid-day trading on Friday .
-The company traded as low as C$0.01 and last traded at C$0.01.
-Approximately 3,336,000 shares traded hands during trading, an increase of 270% from the average daily volume of 902,203 shares.
+Shares of Datametrex AI Limited (CVE:DM – Get Free Report) dropped 50% during trading on Saturday .
+The stock traded as low as C$0.01 and last traded at C$0.01.
+Approximately 3,344,000 shares traded hands during trading, an increase of 271% from the average daily volume of 902,478 shares.
 The stock had previously closed at C$0.01.

 Datametrex AI Limited engages in the collecting, analyzing, and presenting structured and unstructured data using machine learning and artificial intelligence in Canada and South Korea.
 The company operates through two segments, AI and Technology and Health Care.
 It offers health security businesses, including concierge medical services, and telemedicine services; Imagine Health consisting of integrated medical centre, pharmacy, and ancillary services; physician consultation and medical professional services; and sale of prescription drugs and over-the-counter products.